Changes to the General Practice Experience (Practice Eligible) Pathway 1 July 2014

 You need to have your time in general practice assessed by the College Censors through a formal application process.
 The Assessment of General Practice Experience policy outlines what the College Censors take into account when reviewing applications.

-For full information, forms, processes and policies about the General Practice Experience (Practice Eligible) pathway please see the Practice Eligible Handbook for further information.
+For full information, forms, processes and policies about the General Practice Experience (Practice Eligible) pathway please see the Practice Eligible Handbook and the Assessment of General Practice Experience Policy for further information.

 Doctors on the General Practice Experience (Practice Eligible) pathway are able to undertake either the RACGP Fellowship exams, or the Practice Based Assessment (PBA).